Abraham Goldfaden: Turning serious

 Almost from the first, Yiddish theatre drew a level of theatre criticism comparable to any other European theatre of its time.
 For example, Bercovici cites a "brochure" by one G. Abramski, published in 1877, that described and gave critiques of all of Goldfaden's plays of that year.
 Abramski speculated that the present day might be for Yiddish theatre a moment comparable to the Elizabethan era for English theatre.
 He discussed what a Yiddish theatre ought to be, noted its many sources (ranging from Purim plays to circus pantomime), and praised its incorporation of strong female roles.
 He also criticized where he saw weaknesses, noting how unconvincingly a male actor played the mother in Shmendrik, or remarking of the play Di shtume kale (The Mute Bride) — a work that Goldfaden apparently wrote to accommodate a pretty, young actress who in the performance was too nervous to deliver her lines — that the only evidence of Goldfaden's authorship was his name.

 Russia

-Goldfaden's father wrote him to solicit the troupe to come to Odessa in Ukraine, which was then part of Imperial Russia.
+Goldfaden's father wrote him to solicit the troupe to come to Odessa (now in Ukraine).
 The timing was opportune: the end of the war meant that much of his best audience were now in Odessa rather than Bucharest; Rosenberg had already quit Goldfaden's troupe and was performing the Goldfadenian repertoire in Odessa.